devcontainers/spec/docs/specs/devcontainer-features-distribution.md

 > Feature identifiers should be provided lowercase by an author.
 If not, an implementing packaging tool should normalize the identifier into lowercase for any internal representation.

-A user references a distributed feature in a `devcontainer.json` as defined in ['referencing a feature'](./devcontainer-features.md#Referencing-a-feature).
+A user references a distributed Feature in a `devcontainer.json` as defined in ['referencing a feature'](./devcontainer-features.md#Referencing-a-feature).

 ### OCI Registry

 An OCI registry that implements the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec) serves as the primary distribution mechanism for Features.

-Each packaged feature is pushed to the registry following the naming convention `<registry>/<namespace>/<id>[:version]`, where version is the major, minor, and patch version of the feature, according to the semver specification.
+Each packaged feature is pushed to the registry following the naming convention `<registry>/<namespace>/<id>[:version]`, where version is the major, minor, and patch version of the Feature, according to the semver specification.

-> **Note:** The `namespace` is a unique identifier for the collection of features.
+> **Note:** The `namespace` is a unique identifier for the collection of Features.
 There are no strict rules for the `namespace`; however, one pattern is to set `namespace` equal to source repository's `<owner>/<repo>`.
 The `namespace` should be lowercase, following [the regex provided in the OCI specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#pulling-manifests).

 A custom media type `application/vnd.devcontainers` and `application/vnd.devcontainers.layer.v1+tar` are used as demonstrated below.

-For example, the `go` feature in the `devcontainers/features` namespace at version `1.2.3` would be pushed to the ghcr.io OCI registry.
+For example, the `go` Feature in the `devcontainers/features` namespace at version `1.2.3` would be pushed to the ghcr.io OCI registry.

 > **Note:** The example below uses [`oras`](https://oras.land/) for demonstration purposes.
 A supporting tool should directly implement the required functionality from the aforementioned OCI artifact distribution specification.